Registration as Foreign Employer in Germany for remote workers

 When can I start my business?

 After the notarial act of the company formation is completed, you can start your business.
 All it takes is to commission your business license with the city where your office is located.
 If you don't have a German address yet, you can rent an office from a business center.
-Liesegang & Partner mbB law firm will gladly point you to appropriate providers.
+Liesegang & Rössel GmbH & Co.
+KG law firm will gladly point you to appropriate providers.

 Once you have the business license, which should only take 3 days, you can start raising invoices immediately, even before the tax number is issued.
 Once the tax number is issued, just re-issue your invoices with the tax number assigned by the tax office.